supmar23/arXiv_scraper/README.md

-Script python that use arXiv APIs for search papers that match a specific query
+Script Python that use arXiv APIs for search papers that match a specific query, then save it in a jsonl file